nelson-nsc/Kaggle_House_Prices_PyTorch/README.md

 4. pandas

 ## Acknowledgement
-This project is heavily cited and supported by the free online textbook [Dive into Deep Learning] (https://d2l.ai/).
+This project is heavily cited and supported by the free online textbook [Dive into Deep Learning](https://d2l.ai/).
 I stress again this project is not entirely original and the goal is to practise deep learning in PyTorch and successively deploy on GitHub.